Bronwyn Jest is a Chermside physiotherapist with a special interest in Pelvic Health: Continence and Rehabilitation of the Pelvic Floor.

 Bronwyn has a positive approach to pelvic health concerns and is passionate about getting the message out that continence and pelvic heath issues can be treated effectively and people should not have to suffer in silence.

 Bronwyn works in her own private practice at Chermside in Brisbane’s northern suburbs.
-She previously set up a Continence Clinic at The Prince Charles Hospital and also worked for Queensland Health in the community.
+She previously set up a Continence Clinic at The Prince Charles Hospital and also worked for Queensland Health in a community continence service.
 For several years, Bronwyn volunteered with the SOS Foundation providing continence management on Palm Island off the coast of Townsville in North Queensland.

 When not working, she enjoys exercising, reading, music, admiring (and collecting) antique pottery, film, swimming at the beach, bush-walking and spending time with her husband Martin and three adult offspring Sophie, Alistair and Isabel.